Westminster Bank: London and Westminster Bank

 In 1834, the London and Westminster Bank was the first firm founded under the auspices of the Bank Charter Act 1833, which allowed joint-stock banks to be established in the capital.
 For various reasons, the press, private banking concerns, and the Bank of England were so hostile to the Bank Charter Act that London and Westminster's management was primarily concerned with defending the company's right to exist rather than setting up an extensive branch network.
 As a result, the bank opened only six London branches in its first three years and no additional offices were established until nearly 20 years later.

 London and Westminster made its first acquisition in 1847, when it bought Young & Son.
 In about 1870 it acquired Unity Joint-Stock Bank, and mergers with Commercial Bank of London and Middlesex Bank had been arranged in 1861 and 1863 respectively.
 By 1909 London and Westminster had opened or acquired 37 branches in and around London.
-Yet, despite this expansion effort, the bank felt the effects of competition from provincial banks like Lloyds and Midland.
+Yet, despite this expansion effort, the bank felt the effects of competition from provincial peers like Lloyds Bank and Midland Bank.
 These two banks had already established large regional branch networks and were quickly encroaching upon the London market.
-In order to meet this challenge, in 1909, London and Westminster merged with the influential and prestigious London and County Bank, which had seventy offices citywide and almost two hundred in rural counties.

 London and County Bank

 The Surrey, Kent and Sussex Banking Company had been established at Southwark in 1836 and soon had branches in places like Croydon, Brighton, Maidstone and Woolwich.
 It was renamed the London and County Banking Co. in 1839.
 By 1875 it had over 150 branches and was the largest British bank.
-The resulting entity was named the London County and Westminster Bank.
-Prior to the merger, London and County had already taken over the business of the following banks:
+London and County took over the business of the following banks:

-London County and Westminster Bank

-In 1913, the bank formed a subsidiary, London County and Westminster Bank (Paris), which opened branches during and after World War I in Bordeaux (1917), Lyon (1918), Marseilles (1918) and Nantes (1919).
-The bank itself also directly established offices in Madrid (1917), Barcelona (1917), Antwerp (1919), Brussels (1919), Bilbao (1919) and Valencia (1920).

-These operations were converted into a foreign bank in 1920 and renamed London County Westminster and Parrs Foreign Bank, becoming Westminster Foreign Bank in 1923 and finally International Westminster Bank in 1973.
-All the Spanish branches were closed in 1923–24, due to deteriorating economic conditions in Spain and discrimination against foreign banks.
-Control of the remaining branches was exercised from London, although between 1940 and 1944 contact with them was lost due to the German occupation.
+In 1909, London and Westminster Bank merged with London and County Bank, which by then had seventy offices citywide and almost two hundred in rural counties.